eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- The level of role will be based on applicable experience, education and skills; Most offers will be between the minimum and the midpoint of the Salary Range listed below.
 	- Colorado Pay Range MIN $91,430 MID $121,900.00 -  MAX $152,380.00

-Candidates can be considered to work from the following locations:

-Colorado Springs, CO

-Colorado Pay Range MIN $91,430 MID $121,900.00 -  MAX $152,380.00